sebassem/bicep-registry-modules/avm/res/machine-learning-services/workspace/README.md

 - Required: No
 - Type: string

+### Parameter: `associatedContainerRegistryResourceId`

+The resource ID of the associated Container Registry.

+- Required: No
+- Type: string

 ### Parameter: `associatedKeyVaultResourceId`

 The resource ID of the associated Key Vault.
 Required if 'kind' is 'Default' or 'FeatureStore'.
 If not provided, the key vault will be managed by Microsoft.